The Girl in the Crowd

 The Girl in the Crowd is a 1935 British comedy film directed by Michael Powell starring Barry Clifton, Patricia Hilliard, and Googie Withers.

-The film has been declared "Missing, Believed Lost" by the British Film Institute.
+It was written by Brock Williams.

+Preservation status

+The British Film Institute has classed The Girl in the Crowd as a lost film.
+Its National Archive holds a collection of stills but no film or video materials.

 Plot

 The wife of a bookseller gives advice about picking up women to her husband's friend (whom she has never met) over the phone.
 She advises him simply to follow the first pretty woman he sees.
 Unfortunately, when he takes her advice, she is the girl in the crowd he ends up following, leading to his arrest.